How Real Aliens Killed Sci-Fi For Me

 Might as well finish the story.
 The Mongols did exactly what the Khan threatened.
 They captured the city, looted it for weeks, burned thousands of priceless books, raped and tortured just about anyone they could get their hands on — with impunity; this was all just business for the Mongols — while people who’d been instrumental in the resistance were impaled on stakes, flayed flesh-from-bone, or tied to poles and burned alive.

-Yeah, I’m not posting a picture of that.
+Yeah, I’m not posting ten thousand burning corpses.

 The chronicler doesn’t tell us what it sounded like, either, the pleading and screams — though you could imagine it, if for some reason you wanted to — but he says that by the end of it, the stench of rotting corpses was so overpowering that the Khan had to move his army’s camp upwind.

 And now we’re in a full-on horror movie.